nlp-uoregon/trankit/README.md

 - Dependency parsing.
 - Named entity recognition.
 #### Initialize a pretrained pipeline
-The following code shows how to initialize a pretrained pipeline for English; it is instructed to run on GPU, automatically downloaded pretrained models and and store them to the specified cache directory.
+The following code shows how to initialize a pretrained pipeline for English; it is instructed to run on GPU, automatically download pretrained models, and store them to the specified cache directory.
 Trankit will not download pretrained models if they already exist.
 ```python
 from trankit import Pipeline